phillipcrout/phillipcrout.github.io/reading.md

 layout: page
 ---

-Things that I have read (or occasionally watched) and enjoyed, loosely grouped by topic and sorted by complexity.
+Things that I have read (or occasionally watched) and enjoyed, grouped by topic and sorted by complexity.

 ---